Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/examples.rst

         return control_command

 This example can be found in the 'example.py' file.
-You can run this example by uncommenting 'control_commands = example.obstacle_avoidance(sensor_data)' in 'main.py' file.
+You can run this by uncommenting 'control_commands = example.obstacle_avoidance(sensor_data)' in 'main.py' file.
 Simulation results of this algorithm are shown in the following animation.

 .. image:: example_obstacle_avoidance.gif